Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/shared.md

 C3 + C4: S-type robustness requires non-positive Lyapunov exponents (i.e., the negative eigenvalues of $\nabla_\vz \vh$).
 Along with D-type robustness (corresponding to the persistence of the manifold), this implies normal hyperbolicity.
 We have expanded on this correspondence by building on the work of Mane [1].

-## Hyperparameters / Parameter choices and parameter dependence for the analysis
+## Parameter dependence for the analysis
 The threshold parameter for identifying invariant slow manifolds was chosen to reflect the bimodal distributions of speeds along the integrated trajectories.
+The supplementary document (FigR.1) shows that the identified invariant manifold accurately reflects the fast-slow separation expected for a normally hyperbolic system, thereby validating our method's legitimacy.
-The number of fixed points identified depends on the number of points on the invariant sampled for the angular flow.
+The number of fixed points (NFPS) identified depends on the number of points sampled for the angular flow on the invariant ring.
-However, this will converge to a maximal number if the grid of initial points is increased.
+However, this converges to the true NFPS as the grid of initial points is increased.
 Because all networks have less than 50 fixed points, we believe 1024 initial points are sufficient.
-The supplementary document (FigR.1) shows that the identified invariant manifold accurately reflects the fast-slow separation expected for a normally hyperbolic system, thereby validating our method's legitimacy.

 # Limitations
 We have added a separate **Limitations** subsection: